• Vital Shift

 The word has become shorthand for an impossible quest: the pursuit of immortality.

 • Lifespan: The total number of pages in the book.
-In real terms, this is how many years you will live.
+This is how many years you will live.

 • Healthspan: The quality of each page i.e. how well you can read and engage with the story.
 This means how many of those years you spend healthy, active, and capable of doing what matters to you.

 What most people care about is healthspan.
-The real fight isn't for more time — it's for more life within that time.
 But we're stuck using ‘longevity,’ a sterile word that reduces life's symphony to a countdown.

 When Simple Stories Fail Us